GuignardLab/astec/doc/source/astec_astec.rst

 Input image pre-processing
 --------------------------

-The input image (typically the fused image representing the cell membranes/walls) can be pre-processed before use in the astec stage (as for ``astec_mars``, see section :ref:`cli-mars-input-data`)
+The input image (typically the fused image representing the cell membranes/walls) can be pre-processed before use in the astec stage (as for ``astec_mars``, see section :ref:`cli-mars-input-data`).
+More details can be found in section :ref:`cli-input-image-preprocessing`.
 The pre-processing can be different for the

 * the seed input image (the one that will be used to compute the :math:`h`-minima),